ToriGuaz/ToriGuaz/README.md

 ### Hi there 👋

+I am Florencia but i prefer the nickname Tori, my pronouns are She/her

+I was born and live in Cordoba Argentina and I am 28 years old, im currently searching for my first job as web developer junior, i love to learn and challenge myself.

+My technologies and languages:
+-Javascript
+-Python
+-HTML
+-CSS

+Im learning:
+-Node js
+-Angular

+You can reach me through my mail: florguazzini92@gmail.com

 <!--
 **ToriGuaz/ToriGuaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.